Gender Stereotypes: Definition, Examples, And Research

 Medically reviewed by April Justice, LICSW

 If you’ve ever walked through the toy aisles of a store, you may have noticed a difference between toys marketed toward girls and those marketed to boys.
-You may even have had the experience of wanting a toy traditionally labeled as “masculine” or “feminine”.
-Children’s toys are a fascinating example of how gender stereotypes shape our lives from a young age, influencing us in ways which we may be unaware of.
+You may even have had the experience of wanting a toy traditionally labeled as “masculine” or “feminine.”
+Children’s toys are an example of how gender stereotypes can shape our lives from a young age, potentially influencing us in ways which we may be unaware of.

 Getty/Xavier Lorenzo